 Many drivers think that they can pass field sobriety tests but the truth is that failure is the natural result.
 Some drivers are so brazen as to refuse to take these tests.
 Though many states do not have laws requiring a driver to submit to field sobriety testing, courts interpret the regulations as granting police officers the right to require drivers to perform these tests.
-Refusal provides evidence for the state and courts usually interpret refusal as an admission of intoxication.
+Refusal of the field sobriety test provides evidence for the state and courts usually interpret refusal as an admission of intoxication.

 Disabled Drivers and Field Sobriety Tests

 What about drivers who are disabled?
 Are they expected to perform the standardized one-leg stand, horizontal gaze nystagmus, walk and turn, and other field sobriety tests even if their disabilities would prevent them from passing?
 Many states have exceptions for these individuals.
 However, the onus is on the driver to immediately bring the disability to the attention of the law enforcement official.